Skip to main content

 INVO Practicum

-Since 2015, the Practicum has trained and mentored 66 graduate students, postdocs and research professors from McCormick School of Engineering, Feinberg School of Medicine, Weinberg School of Arts and Sciences and Pritzker School of Law.
+Since 2015, the Practicum has trained and mentored over 70 graduate students, postdocs and research professors from McCormick School of Engineering, Feinberg School of Medicine, Weinberg School of Arts and Sciences and Pritzker School of Law.
 They bring a sophisticated level and breadth of scientific knowledge ranging from basic and synthetic biology, bioengineering, medicinal chemistry to computational chemistry, mechanical and materials science engineering.
 Subsequent to their internships, they have been placed in university technology transfer offices, IP law firms, consulting firms and industry across the country.

 Program Requirements